 - a letter from the equivalent of the UK GMC in the country in which your training was completed, confirming that your training meets the EC directive;

 You will need to demonstrate on the application form, via the employment section and in the specific MRCP(UK) section, that you have attained CMT-comparable training.
-Documentary evidence will be supplied at interview if your applicatiuon reaches that stage.
+You will be required to load documentary to your application of evidence of completion of the programme and the linked general internal medicine examination.
+You will be required to bring original copies of this evidence to interview if your application reaches that stage.

-If you have gained a CCT in general internal medicine, and in a country that falls under the EC directive, you can provide evidence in one of two ways:
+If you have gained a CCT in general internal medicine, or an alternative specialty which is an entry pathway for the specialty, and in a country that falls under the EC directive, you can provide evidence in one of two ways:

-- acceptance onto the GMC specialist register, or
+- acceptance onto the GMC specialist/GP register, or

 - a letter from the GMC confirming mutual recognition of training.